 If you were to hire a full-time CFO, you would pay anywhere from $150,000 - $250,000 a year in base salary, plus benefits.
-A fractional CFO is, you guessed it, is a fraction of the cost.
+A fractional CFO is, you guessed it, is a small percentage of the cost.

-Most firms that offer fractional CFOs will usually charge anywhere from $50,000 - $75,000 a year for the services.
-Thus, a fraction of the cost of a full-time CFO.
+Most firms that offer these services will usually charge anywhere from $50,000 - $75,000 a year for the services.

 So, what do you actually get?

-With a fractional CFO, you still get the experience of a full time CFO.
-The experience that a fractional CFO will bring to your organization is:
+With this service you still get the experience of a full time CFO.
+The experience that a they will bring to your organization is:

 - Budgeting: Budgets are extremely important for two reasons.
 The first is you need to have a goal for your company for the year.
 If you do not have a budget, how will you know if you will hit the goal or where you should allocate resources?

-Part of the fractional CFO services is we not only help you put together a realistic budget, but we keep that in the forefront each week to see where the company is at in the process.
-Also, a fractional CFO will make sure that there are budgets broken down to the service or product level.
+Part of the the services is we not only help you put together a realistic budget, but we keep that in the forefront each week to see where the company is at in the process.
+Also, they will make sure that there are budgets broken down to the service or product level.

 A budget for the overall company is good, but you should have budgets at the service or product level.
 When you do this, you will be able to identify what products or services are not performing, and quickly identify the cash conversions.

 The second important aspect with budgets is they are a valuable internal control tool.
-If you had someone stealing from you, the discrepancy will usually show up in the budget to actual report provided by your fractional CFO.
+If you had someone stealing from you, the discrepancy will usually show up in the budget to actual report.

-- Forecasting: This is where your fractional CFO will really to earn their worth.
+- Forecasting: This is where they will really earn their worth.
 Forecasting is a complex process, and understanding how to forecast not only revenues, but expenses, will help keep the company on track to their current and future goals.
 An easy way to distinguish a budget versus a forecast is:

 A budget is a destination; the forecast is the map on how to get that destination.